-Beginning January 1, 2023, the allowance for credit losses on loans (ACLL) represents the estimated current expected credit losses on the loan portfolio over the remaining contractual life of the loan portfolio, adjusted for expected prepayments.
+Beginning January 1, 2023, the allowance for credit losses on loans (ACLL) represents the estimated current expected credit losses on the loan portfolio over the remaining contractual life of the loan portfolio adjusted for expected prepayments.
 The ACLL takes into consideration relevant information about past events, current conditions, and reasonable and supportable macroeconomic forecasts of future conditions.
 The contractual term excludes expected extensions, renewals, and modifications unless the extension or renewal options are not unconditionally cancellable.

-The ACLL is increased through provisions for loan losses and loan recoveries and is decreased through loan loss reversals and loan charge-offs.
-The provision activity is included as part of the "Provision for Credit Losses" in the Consolidated Statements of Comprehensive Income.
-See Note 2 for further information.
+The ACLL is increased through provisions for credit losses on loans and loan recoveries and is decreased through reversals of credit losses on loans and loan charge-offs.
+The provision activity is included as part of the "Provision for credit losses" in the Consolidated Statements of Comprehensive Income.

 Determining the appropriateness of the ACLL is complex and requires judgment by management about the effect of matters that are inherently uncertain.
 Subsequent evaluations of the then-existing loan portfolio, in light of the factors then prevailing, may result in significant changes in the ACLL in those future periods.
 Loans are evaluated on the amortized cost basis.
-We utilize the weighted results of three economic scenarios (Baseline, Pessimistic, and Optimistic) over a reasonable and supportable forecast period of two years followed by a two year reversion to long-term economic values which obtain of the remaining contractual life of loans.
-Subsequent to the forecast period, we revert to historical loss experience to inform the estimate of losses for the remaining estimated contractual life of the portfolio.